ovotech/helm-bulk/README.md

-If you already have one or more of the Releases in your File installed in your Cluster, then things get a little more complicated than working with an 'empty' Cluster. `helm-bulk` needs to work out whether to delete the existing Releases, or upgrade them.
+If you already have one or more of the Releases in your File installed in your Cluster, then things get a little more complicated than working with an 'empty' Cluster. `helm-bulk` needs to work out whether to ignore, delete or upgrade the existing Releases.

-By default, `helm-bulk` will delete the existing Releases.
-If you want it to upgrade them instead, then use the `-n,--non-authoritative` flag.
+By default, `helm-bulk` will ignore the existing Releases.
+If you want it to delete or upgrade, use the `-d` or `-u` flags respectively.

 `helm-bulk` is designed to be used shortly after Cluster create (obviously post tiller install), in which case there won't be any existing Helm Releases.

 ## Release Naming

 When you install a Helm Chart, if you don't provide a name, Helm will generate one for you, e.g. "kissing-wildebeest".
-Subsequent `helm install` commands will create new Releases with different names (even if for the same Chart). **All** of these Releases will then be returned when running `helm ls`, and therefore will also make it into your File after a `helm bulk save`.
+Subsequent `helm install` commands (also with no name specified) will create new Releases with different names (even if for the same Chart). **All** of these Releases will then be returned when running `helm ls`, and therefore will also make it into your File after a `helm bulk save`.

 This would lead to greater processing times when running a `helm bulk load` or `helm bulk save`, and a larger persisted File, and could lead to unexpected `load` results.

-To prevent this, it's recommended to always name your Release when installing, so you only have one current Release (and any upgrades to that will supersede, with version number incrementing).
+To prevent this, it's recommended to **always name your Release when installing**, so you only have one current Release (and any upgrades to that will supersede, with version number incrementing).